IMF chief: Ukraine war and inflation threaten global economy

 IMF Managing Director Kristalina Georgieva said the consequences of Russia's invasion was contributing to economic downgrades for 143 countries, although most of them should continue to grow.
 The war has disrupted global trade in energy and grain and is threatening to cause food shortages in Africa and Middle East.

-Georgieva made her comments in remarks prepared for a speech on the eve of next week’s spring meetings of the IMF and the World Bank in Washington.
+Georgieva made her comments in a speech on the eve of next week’s spring meetings of the IMF and the World Bank in Washington.

 An unexpectedly strong recovery from 2020’s pandemic recession has caught businesses by surprise, leaving factories, ports and freight yards unable to keep up with robust customer demand and forcing prices higher.